subsquid/docs/docs/tutorials/create-a-simple-squid.md

 Notice that the `Account` entity is almost completely derived.
 It is there to tie the other three entities together.

 :::info
-Refer [here](/faq/how-do-i-know-which-events-and-extrinsics-i-need-for-the-handlers) if you are unsure which events and extrinsics to use for the handlers in your project.
+Refer to [this article](/faq/how-do-i-know-which-events-and-extrinsics-i-need-for-the-handlers) if you are unsure which events and extrinsics to use for the handlers in your project.
 :::

 To finalize this step, run the `codegen` tool: